matthieu-bt/business-guide/source/integrations/google.rst

 - Carefully read the information displayed, accept the terms of service and privacy policy if you agree with them and click **Continue**

-- You’ll be asked to allow access in order to complete the installation
+- You’ll be asked to allow access to complete the installation

 - Click **Allow** if you agree